 Rebels say they only reluctantly accepted the initial deal, which they believe is skewed against them, because it could relieve the dire humanitarian situation in besieged areas they control, and blamed Russia for undermining the truce.

-"The truce, as we have warned, and we told the [US] State Department - will not hold out," a senior rebel official in Aleppo told the Reuters news agency on Saturday, pointing to the continued presence of a UN aid convoy at the Turkish border awaiting permission to enter.
+"The truce, as we have warned, and we told the (US) State Department - will not hold out," a senior rebel official in Aleppo told Reuters news agency on Saturday, pointing to the continued presence of a UN aid convoy at the Turkish border awaiting permission to enter.

 Rebels have also accused Russia of using the ceasefire to give the Syrian army and allied Shia militias a chance to regroup and deploy forces ready for their own offensives.

-Both sides have accused the other of being responsible for aid deliveries being stuck far from Aleppo, where army and rebel forces were supposed to pull back from the Castello Road, a key route into leading they city's besieged, rebel-held eastern districts.
+Both sides have accused the other of being responsible for aid deliveries being stuck far from Aleppo, where army and rebel forces were supposed to pull back from the Castello Road which leads into besieged, insurgent-held eastern districts.